Logo Icon

 2. Dedicate 10 Minutes Daily

-Set aside 10 minutes every day to practice calculator use.
+Set aside 10 minutes every day to practice using the calculator.
 This helps you:

 This small routine builds "muscle memory" for the calculator.
 You won't waste time searching for buttons on exam day.